thephpleague/commonmark/docs/2.2/xml.md

 </document>
 ```

+Alternatively, if you already have a `Document` object you want to visualize in XML, you can use the`XmlRenderer` class to convert it to XML.

 ## Return Value

 Like with `CommonMarkConverter::convert()`, the `renderDocument()` actually returns an instance of `League\CommonMark\Output\RenderedContentInterface`.
 You can cast this (implicitly, as shown above, or explicitly) to a `string` or call `getContent()` to get the final XML output.

 ## Customizing the XML Output

-See the [rendering documentation](/2.0/customization/rendering/#xml-rendering) for information on customizing the XML output.
+See the [rendering documentation](/2.2/customization/rendering/#xml-rendering) for information on customizing the XML output.